obss/trapper/README.md

 dataset loading script as explained [here](https://huggingface.co/docs/datasets/dataset_script.html).

-### Full Support for Metrics through Jury
+### Support for Metrics through Jury

-Trapper supports the common NLP metrics through [obss/jury](https://github.com/obss/jury).
-Jury adopts and extends 🤗 datasets library.
+Trapper supports the common NLP metrics through [jury](https://github.com/obss/jury).
+Jury is an NLP library dedicated to provide metric implementations by adopting and extending [datasets](http://github.com/huggingface/datasets) library.
 For metric computation during training you can use jury style metric instantiation/configuration to set up on your trapper configuration file to compute metrics on the fly on eval dataset with a specified `eval_steps` value.
 If your desired metric is not yet available on jury or datasets, you can still create your own by extending `trapper.Metric` and utilizing either `jury.Metric` or `datasets.Metric` for handling larger set of cases on predictions.

 ### Abstractions and Base Classes